 A metric for spatially explicit contributions to science-based species targets

-A paper published in in Nature Ecology & Evolution that outlines the ‘STAR’ metric – an innovative way to measure progress in nature conservation and sustainable development.
+A paper published in in Nature Ecology & Evolution in January 2021, which outlines the ‘STAR’ metric – an innovative way to measure progress in nature conservation and sustainable development.

 Framing the Future for Biodiversity